mcdermg/homeLabMonitoring/README.md

 ```
 ### Slack

 AlertManager is set to send alerts to slack via a hook.
 This is in the encrypted `vars.yaml`.
-This sSlack application can be accessed [here](https://api.slack.com/apps/A03N9CZGHEX/install-on-team?).
+This Slack application can be accessed [here](https://api.slack.com/apps/A03N9CZGHEX/install-on-team?).